derrickliu8/Biostats-750-Final-Project/README.md

 # Biostats-750-Final-Project

-STUDY OBJECTIVE: to find which predictor variables should be included in the model to predict whether a person will have a heart attack or not
+STUDY OBJECTIVE: to find which predictor variables should be included in the model to predict whether a person is more likely or less likely to have a heart attack

 Link for helpful info on the dataset: https://www.hindawi.com/journals/cmmm/2017/8272091/tab1/